 In this Act —

-“fixed odds wager” has the same meaning as in the RWWA Act;
+fixed odds wager has the same meaning as in the RWWA Act;

+gross revenue, in relation to off-course racing wagers, means the amount equal to A minus B, where —

+(a) A is the amount of all moneys paid to RWWA in respect of those wagers; and

+(b) B is the amount of all moneys paid by RWWA by way of winnings in respect of those wagers;

+off-course racing wager has the same meaning as in the RWWA Act section 102;

-“RWWA” means Racing and Wagering Western Australia established under the RWWA Act;
+RWWA means Racing and Wagering Western Australia established under the RWWA Act;

-“RWWA Act” means the Racing and Wagering Western Australia Act 2003;
+RWWA Act means the Racing and Wagering Western Australia Act 2003;

-“totalisator” has the same meaning as in the RWWA Act.
+totalisator has the same meaning as in the RWWA Act.

+[Section 3 amended by No. 3 of 2007 s.
+4.]

 4. Tax for totalisator wagers

-The rate of tax imposed by this Act and payable under the RWWA Act in relation to wagers included in a totalisator is 5% of all moneys paid to RWWA in respect of those wagers made through or with RWWA under the RWWA Act.
+(1) Subject to subsection (2), the rate of tax imposed by this Act and payable under the RWWA Act in relation to wagers included in a totalisator is 5% of all moneys paid to RWWA in respect of those wagers made through or with RWWA under the RWWA Act.

+(2) The rate of tax imposed by this Act and payable under the RWWA Act in relation to off-course racing wagers is 11.91% of the gross revenue received by RWWA in respect of those wagers.

+[Section 4 amended by No. 3 of 2007 s.
+5.]

 5. Tax for fixed odds wagers

 The rate of tax imposed by this Act and payable under the RWWA Act in relation to fixed odds wagers is —